Hiding Planets Near and Far: The Parameter Space of Hidden Companions for Known Planetary Systems: Introduction

 In this work, we examine the stability of planets in the radius and orbit ranges where their detection via the transit method is currently not possible.
 Historically, the techniques used in this work have exclusively predicted the permitted locations of large, distant companion planets \citep[e.g.,][]{Denham+19,Pu+18}.
-We extend these techniques by incorporating non-Newtonian forces arising from General Relativity (GR), allowing for constraints to be placed on short-period planets as well.
+We extend these {approaches} by incorporating non-Newtonian forces arising from General Relativity (GR), allowing for constraints to be placed on short-period planets as well. {In particular, we demonstrate, as a proof of concept, the usage of this analytical stability criterion for several hypothetical and observational examples.}

 This paper is structured as follows.
 In Section \ref{sec:eqs} we introduce the basic equations used throughout the analysis and show their use in quantifying the stability of systems.
 We then focus on systems with known two or more planets and put constraints on which of those systems have their stability against perturbation from an outer companion extended by GR precession (see Section \ref{sec:OuterGR}).
 We then turn our attention to possible ultra-short period planets (USPs) (Section \ref{sec:Inner}), and explore the role of GR for these systems (see for the derivation of an analytical stability criterion in Section \ref{sec:GRInner}).
 GR precession of USPs tends to suppress eccentricity excitations that may be induced due to Laplace-Lagrange resonances (as shown in Section \ref{sec:LLGR}.
 We then show that our USPs' stability analytical criterion agrees compared to numerical direct $n$-body integration (see Section \ref{sec:num}).